 Jacob and his family lived in Canaan, the land God promised to give to his grandfather Abraham.
 However, because of the famine that plagued the entire world, Jacob needed to move out of that land.
 So with God’s approval, he took his family to Egypt.
 Here’s what God told him.

 “I am God, the God of your father,” the voice said.
 “Do not be afraid to go down to Egypt, for there I will make your family into a great nation.
 I will go with you down to Egypt, and I will bring you back again.
 You will die in Egypt, but Joseph will be with you to close your eyes.”
 Genesis 46:3-4

 Did Jacob Get Stuck in a Detour?

-They were given one of the best regions of Egypt and they began to flourish.
+Given one of the best regions of Egypt they began to flourish.
 Life was good.
-There was plenty of grazing land for their flocks and all of their needs were being met.
+They received plenty of grazing land for their flocks.
+God met all of their needs.

 Then Pharaoh said to Joseph, “Now that your father and brothers have joined you here, choose any place in the entire land of Egypt for them to live.
 Give them the best land of Egypt.
 Let them live in the region of Goshen.
 And if any of them have special skills, put them in charge of my livestock, too.”
 Genesis 47:5-6